iolevel/wpdotnet-sdk/docs/aspnetcore-wordpress.md

 ## Deploy Pre-Compiled to Azure

-In case you don't need any customization, and you just want to publish the WordPress running on .NET on your Azure, follow the link below:
+In case you don't need any customizations and you just want to publish WordPress running on .NET to your Azure, follow the link below:

 - https://azuredeploy.net/?repository=https://github.com/iolevel/azure-wpdotnet

-> Please note, the deployment link above requires the target Azure cluster to have .NET Core 3.1 SDK installed.
+> Please note that the deployment link above requires the target Azure cluster to have the .NET Core 3.1 SDK installed.